amineabdalkhalki/CardNumber-Lib/README.md

 # CardNumber-Lib
-Android EditText based view, that can validate a given card number and can detectet the type of the card number AMEX/MasteCard/Visa..
+Android EditText based view, that can validate a given card number and can detect the type of the card number AMEX/MasteCard/Visa..

 The library is still in early stages, stable yet the code is a mess and the documentation inexistant, however the future updates will handle all this.